matinbhdrn77/greenlight/README.md

 - This doesn’t guarantee that a connection will exist in the pool for a whole hour; it’s possible that a connection will become unusable for some reason and be automatically closed before then.
 - A connection can still be in use more than one hour after being created — it just cannot start to be reused after that time.
 4. `SetConnMaxIdleTime()` method : limit the maximum length of time that a connection can be idle for before it is marked as expired.
 By default there’s no limit.

+## Chapter6 SQL Migrations
+For every change that you want to make to your database schema (like creating a table, adding a column, or removing an unused index) you create a pair of migration files.
+One file is the ‘up’ migration which contains the SQL statements necessary to implement the change, and the other is a ‘down’ migration which contains the SQL statements to reverse (or roll-back) the change.

+`$ migrate create -seq -ext=.sql -dir=./migrations create_movies_table` -seq => use sequential number 0001, 0002, ...